 Students requesting special accommodations due to a health-related matter must submit acceptable documentation to Accessible Education Services prior to the assignment deadline to be certified.
 This includes the need for an emotional support animal.
 The housing office will make an assignment based on the recommendation made by Accessible Education Services, the availability of space, the individual’s needs and the University’s ability to reasonably accommodate the student.

-Students who do not meet these criteria, must apply for a waiver of the Residency Requirement.
+Students who do not meet this criteria and want to live off campus, must apply for a waiver of the Residency Requirement.
 Applications are available from the Housing office.
-The Residency Requirement Waiver Committee only grants exemptions in extreme circumstances.
-The Committee meets in December and May to review waiver applications for the upcoming semester.
+Applications are presented to the Residency Requirement Waiver Committee.
+Typically exceptions are only granted in extreme circumstances.
+The committee meets in December and May to review waiver applications for the upcoming semester.
 Applications received after July 15th will not be considered for Fall semester.
 Applications received after December 15th will not be considered for Spring semester.